Stacey Nelkin: Substance abuse professional

 In 2008, Nelkin began a career in drama therapy and today is a substance abuse professional and Certified Alcohol and Substance Abuse Counselor (CASAC).

-In February 2016, Nelkin began treating dually diagnosed individuals with mental health and substance abuse issues through the Office of Alcoholism and Substance Abuse Services Program (OASAS) at The Bridge, a New York-based $65 million agency that provides housing and behavioral health services to 3,200 New Yorkers annually.
-Since June 2016, she has served as an intake and CASAC counselor at The Bridge.
+In February 2016, Nelkin began treating dually diagnosed individuals with mental health and substance abuse issues through the Office of Alcoholism and Substance Abuse Services Program (OASAS), since serving as an intake and CASAC counselor at The Bridge, a New York-based $65 million agency that provides housing and behavioral health services to 4,000 New Yorkers annually.

 Personal life

-According to Nelkin, Woody Allen's film Manhattan (1979) was based on her romantic relationship with the director, whom she met when she was 16 on the set of Annie Hall.
-Her bit part in that film ended up on the cutting room floor, and their relationship began when she was 17 years old and a student at New York's Stuyvesant High School, and Allen was 42.
-Allen has said that they dated for a time, but that Nelkin was not underage.
+Woody Allen's film Manhattan (1979) was inspired by his relationship with Nelkin, whom Allen met when she was 16 on the set of his earlier film Annie Hall (from which her bit part was later cut).
+Their relationship began when Allen was 42 and Nelkin was 17, the age of consent in New York.
+The pair remained longtime friends; Allen later cast Nelkin as Rita in Bullets Over Broadway (1994).

-Nelkin is currently married to Marco Greenberg, and was married to actor Barry Bostwick from 1987 to 1991.
+Nelkin married Marco Greenberg in 1998; the couple have three children.
+She was married to actor Barry Bostwick from 1987 to 1991.
 She has been married three times.
-Nelkin is Jewish.